 On Windows 10 or 8 operating systems that came pre-installed on the computer from the factory, the legacy BIOS has been replaced by UEFI (Unified Extensible Firmware Interface).
 This will cause the problem that bootable media from previous versions of Windows may not be recognized in Windows 10 / 8 computer.
 To resolve this problem, you need to switch your BIOS mode from UEFI BIOS to Legacy BIOS.
 No doing so would prevent the installation of Linux, Windows 7, or any other OS.

 In this tutorial we’ll show you 2 ways to access UEFI BIOS Setup, even if you couldn’t login to Windows 10 or 8.

-How to Access UEFI BIOS Setup in Windows 8?
+Option 1: Access UEFI BIOS Setup After Logging in to Windows 10/8

 - Under Advanced startup, click Restart now.
-The system will restart and show the Windows 8 boot menu.
+The system will restart and show the boot menu.

 - In the boot menu, select Troubleshoot.